AlbusNoir/AlbusNoir/README.md

 ### General About Me:
 ##### Highlights:
 - 🎓 4 year degree in IT.
 Focus in Cyber Security and Software Development
-- 💼 Work in Cyber Security in the financial sector
+- 💼 Work in CyberSec
 - 💍 Not single
 - 🐱 Cat dad
 - 💢 Always grumpy